nnail0/cachelab-b-f25/datalab-b-exp.typ

 The most useful approach to each of these problems was developed by the approach to the first.
 Picture/color representations of the set overlays on the matrics were generated to a degree in which the problematic miss rate areas were visibly simple to identify.
 Then, as will be discussed in the data collection portion of this report, solutions to mitigate these miss rates were developed based upon successful changes.

 === GenAI
+The genAI code was developed with ChatGPT 5 mini (with reasoning), which is the version of ChatGPT offered on a trial basis to those who have an OpenAI account but do not pay for any other tier.
+The model opted to approach the code in a rather monolothic manner and generated code for all three cases to put into one function.

+When provided with code from the model, I replaced whatever code was already in the `transpose-submit` function and performed a direct replacement of all of the code, even if 1 or 2 out of the three ended up correct during the previous iteration.
+This was likely a suboptimal approach, but it demonstrates the deficiencies of ChatGPT's "memory".
+It likely would have been beneficial to split up the code generation into three different chunks to allow the model to analyze each case separately.
+The results of this method will be discussed later in the report.

 == Data Collection
 The following section goes into depth on the processes of generating solutions, both human and genAI alike.

 === Human

 ==== Code Generation
 The following discussion of code generation will be presented from worst attempt to best attempt (or, the final submission that accomplishes a miss cound under the minimum bound for each matrix).
 It should be noted that the attempts were not necessarily in a purely successful order, but will be presented as such for clarity.